Oct 29, 2021

 • Maintain your salon by covering all associated costs,

-• Educate yourself to offer new services,
+• Fund your own training to offer new services,

 • Invest in your business by buying new equipment, tools or cosmetics,